Sport in Samoa: Sumo wrestling

 In the world of Sumo, Fiamalu Penitani became just the second non-Japanese-born wrestler to reach yokozuna, the highest rank in the sport.
 Saleva'a Fuauli Atisano'e was the first non-Japanese-born wrestler to reach ōzeki, the second-highest rank in the sport.
 Kilifi Sapa is known for being the third non-Japanese-born wrestler to reach the top division.
 However, his highest rank was maegashira, the lowest of five ranks in the makuuchi division.

 Professional wrestling

 A number of Samoans have ventured into professional wrestling.
 High chief Peter Maivia was the first Samoan to crack the big circuits.
-His influence spawned the careers of his grandson Dwayne Johnson and first cousin once removed; Savelina Fanene.
-Following in Maivia's footsteps, the prominent Anoa'i family led by stalwarts Afa and Sika Anoa'i.
-Other prominent Anoa'i family members are Leati Anoa'i, Rodney Anoa'i, Solofa Fatu, and Edward Fatu are known for their work in WWE.
+His influence spawned the careers of his grandson, Dwayne "The Rock" Johnson and first cousin once removed; Savelina Fanene.
+Following in Maivia's footsteps, the prominent Anoaʻi family led by stalwarts Afa and Sika Anoaʻi.
+Other prominent Anoaʻi family members are Leati Anoaʻi, Rodney Anoaʻi, Solofa Fatu, and Edward Fatu are known for their work in WWE.
 Other notable Samoan wrestlers include Sarona Snuka, Nuufolau Seanoa, Cheree Crowley, Danielle Kamela, Emily Dole, and Sonny Siaki.